 There are arranged marriages by the parents, whereby the betrothed couple may not even know each other, but it’s good economically for the two families to be united.
 “They may learn to love each other in time.“ This occurs often in royal families.
 Although the Prince loves another, who perhaps is past her childbearing years, he is forced to marry a younger, fertile, fair maiden.
 The good news is, “Once you give us an heir, then you can carry on with whomever you like.”
 Sound familiar, Prince Charles?

 There are your “shotgun” weddings where a guy is coerced into marrying the girl that’s he’s gotten pregnant, perhaps, even though one or neither of them want to do it.
 That was the case with my own parents, in fact.
-When my mother got pregnant with my older brother, my grandfather insisted that she and my father get married, although there was no real love between them.
+When my mother got pregnant with my older brother, our grandfather insisted that she and our father get married, although there was no real love between them.
 So the marriage was doomed from the start.
 They stayed together long enough to have me, a year after my brother, but in only three-years’ time it was over for good.

 There are your marriage-for-profit situations, when one person marries the other just for their money.
 When it’s a woman wanting to hook up with a wealthy guy, his parents might complain that she’s just a gold-digger.
 But so what?
-Shouldn’t her parents want their daughter to marry somebody with the financial means to take care of her, especially if they happen to love each other, and she’s quite a looker besides?
+Shouldn’t her parents want their daughter to marry somebody with the financial means to take care of her, especially if the two happen to love each other, and she’s quite a looker besides?
 They don’t want her to marry some poor slob with no prospects.
-The girl’s father should not object either.
+The boy’s father should not object either.
 Doesn’t he expect his son to support his wife financially?
 His son, in turn, wants an attractive girl.
 Given the choice of available candidates, who would go after the homeliest broad of the lot?

 In the case of a man pursuing a woman with the wealth, her family don’t trust him because they think that he is only interested in her for her money.
 Even if that is the case, so what?
 Her money can be used to support them just like his can.
 And even if the guy is rich himself, he still may be after her money as well.
 You know that those with money never have enough and always want more.

-Besides your fortune hunters, there are your “Black Widow[er]s” who even go as far as murdering their spouse in order to get their inheritance or to cash in on their insurance polices.
+Besides your fortune hunters, there are your “Black Widow[er]s” who even go as far as murdering their spouse in order to get their inheritance or to cash in on their insurance policies.
 Then there is your “marriage of convenience,” whereas one or both partners, because they are closeted queers, perhaps, are in need of a beard, or one of them needs a Green Card in order to stay in this country.
 In all these cases, marriage becomes a matter of politics or appearances and has nothing to do with love and commitment.